robdevops/check_lvs/README.md

 ```

 # check_lvs_virtualips
 check_lvs_virtualips plugin for Nagios / Icinga.
 Warns if the host is missing any virtual_ips known to LVS.
 If the host does not own the specified address (-g), the test is inverted i.e. we warn if the host *does* own any virtual_ip known to LVS.
-Intended or use with LVS managers like ipvsadm and Keepalived.
+Intended for use with LVS managers like ipvsadm and Keepalived.

 ## Dependencies
 * bash 4.2.46 or newer